Recent advances in branching problems of representations: From Local to Global---Global Analysis on Manifolds with Indefinite Metric

 has been one of the main streams in geometry since the 20th century, especially in Riemannian geometry.
 The question that when a local structure is fixed, ``how flexible the global form is, or conversely, what kind of limitations exists in the global form?'' is a prototype of the motif, which would bring us to deformation theory and rigidity theorems, respectively.

 The study of ``local to global'' interacts with various fields of mathematics, depending on the types of local properties of interest.
 If one highlights \lq\lq{local homogeneity}\rq\rq\ as a local property, Lie theory and number theory will enter naturally in this study through an algebraic structure called {\bf{discontinuous groups}}, which controls the global nature of such manifolds.
-In the case of Riemannian manifolds (where the metric $g$ is positive definite), the study of discontinuous groups has been already entered its golden age since the 1950s, of which the interaction ranges from Riemannian symmetric spaces, Lie theory, and number theory to differential geometry and topology.
+In the classical case of Riemannian manifolds (where the metric $g$ is positive definite), the study of discontinuous groups has already entered its golden age by the 1950s.
+This study interacts with various fields, including Riemannian symmetric spaces, Lie theory, number theory, differential geometry, and topology.

 On the other hand, the study of pseudo-Riemannian geometry seemed to be behind the trend of ``local to global''.

 An early work is due to Calabi--Markus \cite{CM} in 1960s for de Sitter manifolds.
 A systematic study of discontinuous groups for pseudo-Riemannian homogeneous manifolds started with \cite{kob89} in the late 1980s.
 As an introduction to this theme, we begin this section with three phenomena in pseudo-Riemannian (locally homogeneous) geometry that look strange from the \lq\lq{classical point of view}\rq\rq\ in Riemannian geometry, see also the research survey paper \cite{xk2001} for more details of the first two of them.